Providence College – Ruane Humanities, Providence Rhode Island

 Together we integrated 21st century technology systems for students, faculty and staff into this collegiate gothic styled building with architectural details and aesthetic design considerations to ensure a true to form building with the benefit of state of the art educational and technology tools, Audio-Visual applications and technology services.

-One of the first campus installations of IEEE 802.11ac Wireless LAN Technology in the country, the building has wireless coverage throughout the building and in adjacent outdoor classroom areas incorporating custom designed, integrated stanchions for Emergency Call “Blue Light” Phones, CCTV Cameras, Strobes and Wireless Antenna’s.
-Construction time-Lapse Video on
+One of the first campus installations of IEEE 802.11ac Wireless LAN Technology in the country, the building has wireless coverage throughout the premises and in adjacent outdoor classroom areas incorporating custom designed, integrated stanchions for Emergency Call “Blue Light” Phones, CCTV Cameras, Strobes and Wireless Antenna’s.

 After the initial Programming and Design phases, Construction Administration and Project Management performed by the Skyline team acting as the Owners Representative were key components in our ability to coordinate the various trades and stakeholders, adapting new technologies and systems while maintaining the architectural integrity and vision of the school, benefactors and architectural teams while adhering to a closely managed timetable.
 In addition to design and specification work the Skyline group handled several bid packages, RFP’s, Contractor evaluations, technology system assessments and integration coordination.
 The Telecommunications cabling specifications and drawings were developed in accordance with the Providence College Telecommunications Master Standards.